Where to Skate: Skateparks

 In terms of the "three-tier" description of Riverside Park, the skatepark is on the lowest tier.
 It is immediately adjacent to the Henry Hudson Pkwy., but between the highway and the rest of the park rather than alongside the river.
 Enter the park at the stairs on Riverside Dr. at 108th St. and keep heading downward and toward the river.
 (Alternatively, enter at the 99th St. steps, then skate north and to the left.)
 The skate park is in the midst of a strip running from 101st St to 112th St. that includes basketball courts, beach volleyball courts and a softball diamond.

-Admission was free at last report.
+Like other city skateparks, admission is free.
 Full armor (helmet, kneepads, elbowpads and wristguards) and signed waiver are required.
 The park is open from mid April to late October, and perhaps into November if weather permits.
 Hours vary.

 East Harlem Skatepark